Inklingo

 nounA2general

-Use 'progreso' when talking about general development, improvement, or forward movement in a skill, project, or situation.
+Use 'progreso' to talk about general development, improvement, or forward movement, often in a skill, project, or situation.
+It's the most general term for moving forward.

 A simple, stylized figure is successfully climbing a series of upward steps toward a clear, bright background, symbolizing advancement.